jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 ##### Object Trace

 < 2008-10-06 Probably not right anymore. >
 To find `the*` target object, `you’d*` expect to only follow object lines.
-However, there’s a pitfall: a situation that does not occur a lot, though.
+However, there’s a pitfall: a situation that might not occur a lot, though.

 If a type line points to a symbol with an object line, `the*` type is a single object.